mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You cannot destroy your movement.
 Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level [of spirit].
 Sometimes, we don't know.
 Karma.
 But anyway, there is always movement.

 So we have to make arrangement of movement.
 For this, Dōgen Zenji says, that is the half lotus position or full lotus position.
-Or he says: “Place both your hands in this manner, close to the body, with the joined tips of the thumbs opposite the navel.”
-Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.”
-“Sitting in zazen silently and immobile.”
+Or he says:

+> Place both your hands in this manner, close to the body, with the joined tips of the thumbs opposite the navel.

+Or,

+> Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.

+> Sitting in zazen silently and immobile.

 This is very simple movement.
 The two hands are unified.
 Your eyes are not wide open, not closed, just *[unintelligible]*.
 That is unification of the movement of your eye-nerve system.
 If you open your eyes wide, it really distracts your mind.
 So not wide, not closed.
 And two hands put together, lips together, and teeth together; the tongue should be touching the roof of your mouth.
 And full lotus or half lotus.
 Just sit down; not leaning forward, not leaning backward, just straight up.